Arizona Hot Spring

 Castle Hot Springs

-Welcome to the hottest non-volcanic natural spring in the world (yes, world!).
-At this luxury resort tucked in the Bradshaw Mountains about an hour north of Phoenix, the pools heat up to a therapeutic 120°F / 49°C. American Indians from the Apache and Yavapai tribes first reaped the benefits long before the resort was built.
-Since then, celebrities, historical figures and others have trekked to this secluded spot to seek the spring's healing power.
+Welcome to the hottest non-volcanic natural spring in the world.
+At this luxury resort tucked in the Bradshaw Mountains an hour north of Phoenix, the pools heat up to a therapeutic 120°F/49°C. The Apache and Yavapai tribes first reaped the benefits long before the resort was built.
+Since then, celebrities, historical figures and tourists have trekked to this secluded spot to seek the spring's healing power.

 If you go